Table of Contents[Hide][Show]

+Activated charcoal is a chemical adsorbent, meaning it binds to toxins and chemicals and neutralizes them.
 Charcoal can have the same toxin-removing effect on the air.
 We use bamboo charcoal in burlap bags in our house.
-They work wonders for odor removal and removing toxins from the air:
+They work wonders for odor removal and removing toxins from the air.

-I’ve found that these are also great for removing odors from cars or from the bathroom (especially if you have recently potty-trained boys who don’t always have perfect aim!).
+I’ve found these are also great for removing odors from cars or the bathroom (especially if you have recently potty-trained boys who don’t always have perfect aim!).

 We use these Mosu bags in every room of our house.

 While there are many inexpensive and easy ways to clean indoor air, an air filter is still a good idea.
 Houseplants and opening the windows can only go so far to clean indoor air.
 Our family uses a combination of all of the above, including keeping air filters in the house.
 Here’s which air filters work best and are my personal favorites.

 This article was medically reviewed by Dr. Tim Jackson.
 He is a Doctor of Physical Therapy and Orthopedic Rehabilitation, and a Functional Medicine provider.
 He holds a B.S.
 Degree in Health Science and Chemistry from Wake Forest University.
 As always, this is not personal medical advice and we recommend that you talk with your doctor.

 What ways have you tried to freshen indoor air?
 Is there anything on this list you’ll add to your routine?
 Drop us a comment and let us know!

 - American Lung Association.
 (2020, February 12).
 Carpets. https://www.lung.org/clean-air/at-home/indoor-air-pollutants/carpets